Tag Archives: florida

 The Florida Adventure Continues

 Islands of Adventure has also been wonderful.
-Given my new found love of roller coasters I have ridden the Hulk and Dueling Dragons several times and I can heartedly recommend to them.
+Given my newfound love of roller coasters, I have ridden the Hulk and Duelling Dragons several times, and I can heartedly recommend them.
 The most amazing ride, however, isn’t an actual roller coaster.
-The spiderman ride mixes and indoor ride with projected 3D imagery to create the most superb ride I have been on while here in Florida.
-I am thankful that we were staying at a Universal hotel as the hotel keycard is good as a Fastpass as many times as you want so we’ve done Spiderman a number of times.
-If you go to Universal Islands of Adventure than don’t, under any circumstances, miss it.
+The Spider-Man ride is an indoor ride with projected 3D imagery, offering the most superb ride I have been on while here in Florida.
+I am thankful we were staying at a Universal hotel, because the hotel keycard works as a Fastpass as many times as you want, so we’ve done Spider-Man a number of times.
+If you go to Universal’s Islands of Adventure, don’t miss it under any circumstances.

 On this day…